google/android-emulator-hypervisor-driver/README.md

-# Android Emulator Hypervisor Driver for AMD Processors
+# Android Emulator Hypervisor Driver

-Android Emulator Hypervisor Driver for AMD Processors is a hypervisor to accelerate [Android Emulator][android-studio].
+Android Emulator Hypervisor Driver is a hypervisor to accelerate [Android Emulator][android-studio].
 It is made by porting KVM to Windows (Windows 7 or later, 64bit).

-Android Emulator Hypervisor Driver for AMD Processors runs as a Windows driver.
-User space support for Android Emulator Hypervisor Driver for AMD Processors is available from Android Emulator.
+Android Emulator Hypervisor Driver runs as a Windows driver.
+User space support for Android Emulator Hypervisor Driver is available from Android Emulator.

+## Notice of the repository name change
+Android Emulator Hypervisor Driver for AMD Processors has been renamed to Android Emulator Hypervisor Driver to reflect the fact that it supports both Intel and AMD Processors.
+In fact, it supports Intel from version 1.0.
+The old name was chosen because Intel users were expected to continue using Intel HAXM.

 ## Download and Install
-Android Emulator Hypervisor Driver for AMD Processors is released through [android-studio].
+Android Emulator Hypervisor Driver is released through [android-studio].
 However, only Android Studio with version 4.0 canary 5 or above can both download and install/update the driver.
 Otherwise, the Android Studio will only download the driver package without performing installation.
 In the latter case, users are required to install the driver manually.